jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 # Built-in Functions
 Built-in Functions are commands that are shipped with ASB.
 They are used to implement your custom commands.

-Functions can only be used within command implementations, with the exception of [Special Functions](#special-functions) `&assert` and `&print*`, which you can use anywhere.
+Functions can only be used within command implementations, with the exception of [special functions](#special-functions) `&assert` and `&print*`, which you can use anywhere.

 ---